inventhouse/allgit/README.md

   - -c and -f
   - commands and scripts
     - other scripts in this repo
-  - tricks?  (eg printing branches with -f)
+  - tricks?  (eg printing branches with -f, shell globbing)
   - perhaps extended tutorial with more concrete use-cases?
+  - nitty-gritty details
+    - path normalization (all paths that point to the same file get normalized to the first version)

 - more testing
   - create test assets